dianaow/dianaow-website/src/posts/search-dashboard-diary/search-dashboard-diary.md

 <script lang="ts">
   import search_page1 from './images/search_page1.png'
-  import search_page2 from './images/search_page2.png'
 </script>

 I have been building many MVPs and prototypes for clients from the ground up that I have decided to document/share my creation process of one such project in the form of a weekly diary.

-## What I will be building
+# What I will be building
-A web-responsive search engine and results interface, with a network visualization dashboard.
+A web-responsive search engine and results interface, with a network visualization dashboard amongst various charts.
-The web application only has two screens, the search and dashboard page, and is served with mock data all imported from csv files (as of now).
+The web application only has two screens, the search and dashboard page, and is served with mock data in the form of csv files (as of now).
+However, the intention is to create API routes

+The client will be using this prototype for demonstration and presentation purposes to potential investors and stakeholders.

-## Work Done
+# Work Done
 The design of the search page was done directly with code.
 I took inspiration from Vercel and Github's clean and light-themed site design.

 I developed reusable form field components, such as text input, dropdowns, buttons and checkboxes.
 This was made much easier with the help of ChatGPT-4o.
 As an example here is the prompt I used to create the text input component.